CarmenPopoviciu/protractor-styleguide/README.md

 the tested page changes, so for instance the class of our button would change from "question__button" to just simply "button".
 This would mean that we would have to revisit all the places in our tests where we declared the button and make sure its selector uses the correct class name.
-For large code bases, but not even, this is simply not maintainable and for sure not something that you want to deal with.
+For large code bases, but not even, this is simply not maintainable and for sure not something you want to worry about.

-This is precisely the point where Page Objects will come to the rescue.
-Page Object is a design pattern that is largely used in test automation for enhancing test maintenance and reducing code duplication [(4)](#page-objects-1).
-Think of a Page Objects as the API of the UI your tests interact with.
-Page Objects are responsible of abstracting away the implementation details of your UI from your tests, and simply provide an interface which should allow a software client do anything and see anything the user can [(6)](#page-objects-1).
+This is precisely the point where **Page Objects** will come to the rescue.
+Page Object is a design pattern that is largely used in test automation for enhancing test maintenance and reducing code duplication [(5)](#page-objects-1).
+Think of a Page Object as the API of the UI your tests interact with.
+Page Objects are responsible of abstracting away the implementation details of your UI from your tests, and simply provide an interface which should allow a software client do anything and see anything the user can [(7)](#page-objects-1).

-Coming back to our Grandfather of all Knowledge application, let's see how a Page Object would look:
+Coming back to our Grandfather of all Knowledge application, let's see how a Page Object would look like:

 ```javascript
   /* grandfatherPageObject.js */